RishirP/TTS-DemoCopy/README.md

 "Cloud Speech API" is the only one converting speech to text.
 All the others convert text to speech.

-"Chrome TTS" is for the Chrome browser, "Android TTS" is the API to use text-to-speech in Android apps and "Google TTS" is a TTS engine which can be used via the "Android TTS" API.
+"Chrome TTS" is for the Chrome browser, "Android TTS" is the API to use text-to-speech in Android apps and "Google TTS" is a TTS engine which can be used via the "Android TTS" API

-Ultimately I want to figure out what engine is behind "Okay Google", and see whether that technology exists off the cloud.

-Then have a look at the SpeechRecognizer documentation.

-The SpeechRecognizer documentation says:

-The implementation of this API is likely to stream audio to remote servers to perform speech recognition.
-As such this API is not intended to be used for continuous recognition, which would consume a significant amount of battery and bandwidth.

-So it might still require and use the internet access and isn't completely "off the cloud".

 ## Points moving forward